perwestin/docs/contents/docs/tutorials/consent.md

         -H 'X-BicFi: [BICFI]'
         -H 'X-Request-ID: [GUID]'

-Note that this call does not need a body.
+Note that this call does not need a body despite being a `POST`.

 ### Headers